-Mondo Kaos carries the iconic swimsuit in several different colors, including polka dots, hawaii print, gingham dice, pure sapphire blue and emerald green, as well as of course the classic cherry print!
+Mondo Kaos carries the iconic swimsuit in several different colors including polka dots, hawaiian print, gingham check, sheer sapphire blue and emerald green, and of course the classic cherry print!

 We also got a brand new swimsuit home with wide straps and skirts in a beautiful retro pattern in red with white flowers.

 The amazing ones vintage bikinis from Esther Williams, is also very reminiscent of those we know from the pinup girls.
 They have the perfect vintage pin-up vibe.
 They fit all body shapes and figures and are incredibly flattering.
 They are made of a smooth fabric in the finest quality, and the top has soft bowls with reinforced sides.
 It has a beautiful adjustable halter neck so you can adjust it perfectly to your chest and figure.

 The bikini bottom is in true vintage style, it has a timeless vintage shape with a high waist that creates the perfect hourglass figure, it also covers the belly so you do not feel naked.
 Light folds in the sides give a comfortable look and flatter the hip area without you having to feel narrowed.

 You will look great in one vintage bikini whether you sunbathe by the pool, or take a dip!